2017/18 Taught Postgraduate Programme Catalogue

 Students from this programme typically develop or continue careers in environment and/or development practice, policy, training or research.
 The course prepares students for work in both the public and private sectors, and within local, national and international institutions.
 Some students also proceed to PhD level study after this course.
 Specific examples of careers in sustainability, environment and development can be found here http://www.see.leeds.ac.uk/admissions-and-study/masters-degrees/masters-courses/msc-environment-and-development/

-Students who have fewer than 90 credits from their taught modules in June will be required to either:
+Students who have fewer than 90 credits from their taught modules in June will be required to defer the start of their dissertation/project to the next academic session, pending the outcome of their re-sits in August.

 Year 1 - View timetable